Mongolian Revolution of 1921: Growth of the Mongolian People's Party

 The new Soviet government was anxious to establish diplomatic relations with China.
 It had sent a representative to Beijing; the Chinese government reciprocated with its own to Moscow.
 Perhaps the principal reason that the Soviets had hesitated to aid the Mongolians too openly was fear of prejudicing those negotiations.
 But by early 1921 whatever restraints there were upon open Soviet support for Mongolia had ended: China suspended talks with the Soviet government in January 1921; the Chinese government appeared to be incapable of dealing with von Ungern-Sternberg; and in early March it had refused Soviet military assistance against the White Guards.
 It was then that the Russians became firmly committed to the Mongolian revolution.

 The material expression of this commitment was an increase in the flow of Soviet advisers and weapons in March to the MPP.
 In March and April, Soviet and Far Eastern Republican units were transferred to Kyakhta, while the Mongols doubled the number of their guerrillas to 800.
 Von Ungern-Sternberg's forces attacked Kyakhta in early June.
 He encountered a body of Red Army troops army several times larger than his own, and the White Guards were thrown back with heavy losses.
 On 28 June, the main Soviet expeditionary corps crossed the border into Mongolia, and on 6 July, the first Mongolian and Russian units entered Urga.

-Formerly it was solely stated generally with regard to von Baron Ungern Sternberg that Mongol/Mongolian Communist troops had defeated him and had him executed apparently duly for his widespread impalements and killings.

 The Mongolian revolutionaries went to work immediately.
 On 9 July, they sent a letter to the Bogd Khaan's court, announcing that power was now in the hands of the people: "The disorder which reigns presently is as much due to the shortcomings of the [hereditary] leaders as to the fact that the existing laws and situation do not correspond any longer to the spirit of the times.
-Everything, therefore, except religion, will be subject to gradual change."
+Everything, therefore, except religion, will be subject to gradual change".
 The following day, the Party's Central Committee issued a resolution declaring the formation of a new government headed by Bodoo, with the Jebtsundamba Khutuktu as a limited monarch.
 On 11 July, he was ceremonially installed on the throne of Mongolia.